Vets-Who-Code/windows-dev-guide/README.md

 - This User Name and Password is specific to each separate Linux distribution that you install and has no bearing on your Windows user name.

-- Once you create a User Name and Password, the account will be your default user for the distribution and automatically sign-in on launch.
+- Once you create a User Name and Password, the account will be your default user for the distribution and automatically sign in on launch.

 - This account will be considered the Linux administrator, with the ability to run sudo (Super User Do) administrative commands.